The South African

 Compiled by Capt (SAN) Charles Ross (SA Navy Ret'd)

-with assiatance from tyhe Naval Heritage Trust
+with assistance from the Naval Heritage Trust

-Ivor Christopher little was born in Cape Town on 19 December 1937 and was educated at Rondebosch Boys High School.
+Ivor Christopher Little was born in Cape Town on 19 December 1937 and was educated at Rondebosch Boys High School.
 At the age of 12, he joined the Cape Town Sea Cadets and later joined the South African Training Ship (SATS) General Botha from which he graduated in December 1954.

 In January 1955 Ivor joined the Northern Steamship Company, at the time the largest South African Shipping Company with seven ships, and was appointed to an oil tanker, President Brand, where he served until 1957.
 In 1958 he completed his Second Mate studies at the Cape Town Nautical Academy and then joined South African Railway Shipping Services as a Third Officer on the collier Dalia.
 When the Dalia was sold later in 1958, he joined Safmarine where he worked until 1962.
 In 1962 he obtained his Master Mariner Certificate from the Cape Town Nautical Academy and joined the South African Harbour Services.
 He was posted to Port Elizabeth and did relief work in East London and Mossel Bay.